-When you have a career plan you can turn the tables.
+When you have a career plan, you can turn the tables.
 You can walk in from a position of power seeing the conversation as an opportunity to achieve your career agenda.

 Let’s say you’re an urban planner and you’ve identified you want to lead a high profile project involving smart city technology, and you want to be promoted to senior associate.

-When you have a career plan, you can walk and say, “Here’s what I’ve achieved.
+When you have a career plan, you can walk in and say, “Here’s what I’ve achieved.
 Here’s where I’d like to go.”

 You can walk out with a step-by-step plan to get promoted.